bluekitchen/btstack/doc/manual/docs/how_to.md

-BTstack implements a set of basic Bluetooth protocols.
-To make use of these to connect to other devices or to provide own services, BTstack has to be properly configured during application startup.
+BTstack implements a set of Bluetooth protocols and profiles.
+To connect to other devices or to provide a Bluetooth services, BTstack has to be properly configured.

+The configuration of BTstack is done both at compile time as well as at run time:

+- *btstack_config.h* to describe the system configuration, used functionality, and also the memory configuration
+- adding necessary source code files to your project
+- run time configuration of provided services during startup

-In the following, we provide an overview of the memory management, the run loop, and services that are necessary to setup BTstack.
+In the following, we provide an overview of the the configuration via *btstack_config.h*, the memory management, the run loop, and services that are necessary to setup BTstack.
 From the point when the run loop is executed, the application runs as a finite state machine, which processes events received from BTstack.
 BTstack